owen-it/laravel-auditing-doc/behavior-settings.md

 use OwenIt\Auditing\Auditable;
 use OwenIt\Auditing\Contracts\Auditable as AuditableContract;

-class Invoice extends Model implements AuditableContract;
+class Post extends Model implements AuditableContract;
 {
     use Auditable;